netdata/netdata/web/api/queries/README.md

   For example, for a time-frame of 10 minutes, the database has 600 points (1/sec), while the caller requested these 10 minutes to be expressed in 200 points.

-  This feature is used by netdata dashboards when you zoom-out the charts.
+  This feature is used by Netdata dashboards when you zoom-out the charts.
   The dashboard is requesting the number of points the user's screen has.
   This saves bandwidth and speeds up the browser (fewer points to evaluate for drawing the charts).